clasod2736/Algorithm/0001-two-sum/README.md

     }

 </div>

-<strong>All the code also can check in the typescript code file.</strong>
+<strong>All of the codes you can check in the "ts" file and also check my thoughts and review in NOTES.md</strong>